 After a couple of years of delays and procrastination, the rebuild is in the final stages!

-It is now January 2018, I’ve rolled the GPz1100 out and I’m determined to complete it over the next few weeks.
+I’ve rolled the GPz1100 out and I’m determined to complete it over the next few weeks.

 Over Christmas 2017 I reassembled the head which meant lapping the valves back in, checked and shimmed the cams and its now ready to install.
 This week I honed the cylinders and fitted rings, then dropped the head on.
 I had previously purchased a 76mm Cometic Head Gasket for it so it went in.
 Only trap for the unwary is to make sure the cam chain guide is fitted in with the rubber damper and alloy piece before putting the barrels on.